 After seeing it kicked around the Net for a few months, it's good to see the BlackBerry Curve 8330 finally go live on Verizon Wireless.
 Well, almost -- you'll have to wait until May to lay thumb to QWERTY while riding that cool EV-DO wave of data.
 It'll cost you $270 after a $50 mail-in rebate and two-year contract with further discounts available when signing up for eligible voice and data plans.
 Your cash will be rewarded with the wee 4.2 x 2.4 x 0.6-inches / 4-ounces curve sporting a 320 x 240 pixel display, 2-megapixel camera, media player, stereo Bluetooth audio, microSD / SDHC expansion, and 260 minutes talk / 11 days standby.
 Unfortunately, it's missing WiFi like the early prototype and GPS like the rumored Sprint version coming in April.

 Update: Sorry, scratch that.
 It does have GPS which Verizon touts as VZ Navigator.

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.